rainshowerLabs/sothis/README.md

 - `--source_rpc`: RPC of the node we are getting blocks from.
 - `--replay_rpc`: RPC of the node were sending blocks to.

-To stop replaying, terminate the process via Ctrl+C or however else you preffer.
+To stop replaying, terminate the process via Ctrl+C or however else you prefer.

 ```
 sothis --source_rpc {ARCHIVE_NODE} --replay_rpc http://localhost:8545 -m live